johnnynotsolucky/blog/content/blog/local-dev-certificates/index.md

 # Using the certificates

-## Install your CA on FireFox
+## Install your CA on Firefox

-In FireFox, navigate to Preferences -> Privacy & Security -> Certificates.
+In Firefox, navigate to Preferences -> Privacy & Security -> Certificates.
 Click "View Certificates" and under "Authorities" click Import and import your `ca.crt` file.

 ## Nginx